- Dept Admin

 The Chair of the Comprehensive Exam Committee shall give the exam answer books to the departmental secretary.
 These exam answer books shall be kept in the vault for a length of time determined by state rules.
-Exam answer books of students who took the exam for practice and do not have their score officially counted, shall be returned to these students; these students shall also be informed of the passing levels.
-The Chair of the Comprehensive Exam Committee shall give a copy of all scores to the Department Chair.
-The chair shall record the names and scores of those students for whom the exam was compulsory, and for students who took the exam for practice and earned a passing score.
+Exam answer books of students who took the exam for practice and did not pass, shall be returned to these students; these students shall also be informed of the passing levels.
+The Chair of the Comprehensive Exam Committee shall give a copy of all scores to the Department Head.
+The Head shall record the names and scores of those students for whom the exam was compulsory, and for students who took the exam for practice and earned a passing score.

-In exceptional cases, individual petitions for alterations of these requirements may be submitted in writing to the Department Chair, who may consult with the Comprehensive Exam Committee.
+In exceptional cases, individual petitions for alterations of these requirements may be submitted in writing to the Department Head, who may consult with the Comprehensive Exam Committee.

 Each student is entitled to receive a copy of his/her exam including grading.
-Copies of the problems and their solutions will be made available in the Yunker Library and may be copied at student expense.
-Any student, who has good reason to believe that a mistake has been made in the grading of his/her exam, may petition in writing to the chair of the Department within 2 weeks after the results are announced.
+Copies of the problems and their solutions will be made available in the Yunker Library.
+Any student, who has good reason to believe that a mistake has been made in the grading of his/her exam, may petition in writing to the Head of the Department within 2 weeks after the results are announced.
 The written complaint will be considered promptly by the committee, and the committee will recommend action or no action.
 A copy of the complaint and any resulting action will be given to the student and incorporated into the student's file.